datahub-project/datahub/docs/api/tutorials/deleting-entities-by-urn.md

 ## Delete Datasets With GraphQL

-> Hard delete with GraphQL is currently not supported.
+> 🚫 Hard delete with GraphQL is currently not supported.
-> For more information about soft delete and hard delete, please refer to [Removing Metadata from DataHub](/docs/how/delete-metadata.md#delete-by-urn)
+> Please check out [API feature comparison table](/docs/api/datahub-apis.md#datahub-api-comparison) for more information.

 ### GraphQL Explorer
 GraphQL Explorer is the fastest way to experiment with GraphQL without any dependancies.